rmackindatascience/SEO-Metas-Keyword-Frequency/README.md

 # SEO Metas Keyword Frequency Google Chrome Extension

-A useful SEO Google Chrome extension that displays word count and keyword density.
+A useful SEO Google Chrome extension that displays word count and keyword density. (stop words are removed)

 Check out screenshot of the extension